Nano Tattoo LV

 Washing & Moisturizing

-- Do not wash your brows until the night after your procedure.
+• Do not wash your brows until the day after your procedure.

-- Gently "wash" your brows twice daily using only water.
-Avoid scrubbing or rubbing — use just your fingertips to lightly rinse the skin.
+• Gently wash your brows twice daily using an unscented cleanser (Cetaphil/Cerave is great).
+Avoid scrubbing or rubbing back and forth, use your fingertips to gently cleanse the brow area and rinse away any remaining soap before the next step.

 During the Flaking Stage